Murder of Tupac Shakur: Aftermath

-At the hospital, Shakur was heavily sedated, was placed on life support machines, and was ultimately put under a medically-induced coma after repeatedly trying to get out of bed.
+At the hospital, Shakur was placed on life support and ultimately put under a medically-induced coma after repeatedly trying to get out of bed.
 He was visited by Jones and regained consciousness when she played Don McLean's "Vincent" on the CD player next to his bed.
-According to Jones, Shakur moaned, and his eyes were "filled with mucus and swollen."
-Jones told Shakur that she loved him.
+According to Jones, Shakur moaned, and his eyes were "filled with mucus and swollen".
+She told Shakur that she loved him.

-Knight was released from the hospital the day following the shooting on September 8, but did not speak until September 11.
-He told officers he "heard something, but saw nothing" the night of the shooting.
-A spokesman for the officers said Knight's statement did nothing to help the investigation.
-Officers at the time of Shakur's hospitalization reported having no leads.
-Sgt.
-Kevin Manning said during the week that officers did not receive "a whole lot of cooperation" from Shakur's entourage.
+Knight was released from the hospital the day following the shooting but did not speak until September 11.
+He told police he "heard something, but saw nothing" the night of the shooting.
+A spokesman for the LVMPD said Knight's statement did nothing to help the investigation.
+Police at the time of Shakur's hospitalization reported having no leads, with Sgt.
+Kevin Manning later stating that the LVMPD did not receive "a whole lot of cooperation" from Shakur's entourage.

-Rahimi and members of Shakur's group, Outlawz, guarded Shakur while he stayed in the hospital due to their fear that whoever shot Shakur "was gonna come finish him off."
+Rahimi and members of Shakur's group, Outlawz, guarded Shakur's hospital room out of fear that whoever had shot Shakur was "gonna come finish him off".
 Rahimi mentioned the possibility that Outlawz brought weapons with them.
-While in the critical care unit on the afternoon of Friday, September 13, 1996, Shakur died of respiratory failure that led to cardiac arrest after the removal of his right lung.
+On the afternoon of September 13, while in the critical care unit, Shakur died of respiratory failure that led to cardiac arrest after the removal of his right lung; he was pronounced dead at 4:03 p.m.
 Doctors attempted to revive him but could not stop the hemorrhaging.
-His mother, Afeni, made the decision to cease medical treatment.
-He was pronounced dead at 4:03 p.m.
+His mother, Afeni Shakur, made the decision to cease medical treatment.

-In 2014, a police officer who claimed he witnessed Shakur's last moments said Shakur refused to state who shot him.
-When the officer asked Shakur if he saw the person or people who shot him, Shakur responded by saying, "Fuck you" to the officer as his last words.
-Paramedics and other officers present at the scene did not report hearing Shakur say those words, nor did Knight or Alexander, who were also present.
+In 2014, LVMPD officer Chris Carroll, one of the first police personnel to arrive at the scene and who witnessed Shakur's last moments, said the rapper refused to state who shot him.
+When Carroll asked Shakur if he saw the person or people who shot him, Shakur looked at him, took a breath and said "fuck you" as his last words.

+Crips–Bloods conflict

+On September 9, two days after the shooting, a violent gang war erupted in Compton between the South Side Crips and Mob Piru Bloods, resulting in twelve shootings and three fatalities.
+Former Compton detective Robert Ladd later described the conflict as "ten days of hell".
+Anderson's close friend, B.G.
+Knocc Out, stated that Anderson was shot in the legs with an AK-47 because of the conflict and used a wheelchair for some time.